aselshall/aea/README.md

 - **Optimization Fundamentals**: Introduction to optimization problems in engineering
 - **Computational Optimization Techniques**: Numerical methods for optimization, including linear and nonlinear approaches
 - **Practical applications of optimization**: Example problems in groundwater remediation and groundwater sustainability evaluation

+### 6) Data-driven analysis (Elective Module) – 2 Weeks
+**Learning Objectives**: Equip students with skills in regression analysis and data interpretation
+- **Introduction to regression analysis**: Overview of regression concepts, including linear and multiple regression, and their role in engineering analysis.
+- **Model fitting and interpretation**: Techniques for fitting regression models to data, assessing model accuracy, residual analysis, model projection
+- **Practical applications of regression in engineering**: Case study in environmental engineering

 ## Course Materials
 Slides and videos will be available on Canvas.
 Key references used in preparing course materials include: